 If you have a mortgage, and have been making payments on your home for a long time, the thought of paying it off might be very enticing.
 And if you're in the position to do so, you may wonder if it's a smart move, financially speaking.
 The best way to decide whether to invest or to pay off your mortgage is to compare the after-tax return on your investments against the after-tax cost of your mortgage.
 But the result will differ for each person.
-It depends on if you claim an itemized deduction for your mortgage interest, and the Tax Cuts and Jobs Acts (TCJA) might affect you.
+It depends on if you claim an itemized deduction for your mortgage interest, and how the Tax Cuts and Jobs Acts (TCJA) might affect you.
 In 2018 the TCJA raised the standard deduction, so that some people are better off if they don't itemize.

 What's the Difference Between Investing and Paying Off Your Mortgage?

 |The benefit increases as your top tax bracket decreases.||The benefit increases with the return on your investment, but higher returns come with greater risk.|